WWolf/korea-covid19-hosp-data/README.md

 * **Hospital admissions (weekly)**
   - This is redundant statistics of the aggregate of daily new hospital admissions

-The file will be updated weekly (semi daily).

 The [testing.csv](testing.csv) contains testing information (continuation of now discontinued ARIC SNU project)
 * The official government report figures are revised daily up to one week
 * This is updated semi-weekly, so there will be small discrepancies of figures to the most up-to-date figure (1 week after the report) depending on the date

+The files will be updated weekly.